hayalok/GenAI---LLM-App-with-Chainlit/README.md

 # LLM-Apps-with-Chainlit
 This is GenAI chat agent.

-# Create a `.env` file in the root directory and add your openai credentials as follows:
+**To run this app first create a `.env` file in the root directory and add your openai credentials as follows:**

 ```ini
 OPENAI_API_KEY = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxx"